Activity icons

 Add extra classes to the activity icon

-method to add extra classes to the icon container.
+The core_course\output\activity_icon class has a set_extra_classes method to add extra classes to the icon container.

 The following example shows how to render the default activity icon with extra classes: